FLAG Frequently Asked Questions

 10. Is there a FLAG language assessment?

-To maintain a 50/50 language balance in a dual language classroom, applicants who indicate they have proficiency in the target language will be eligible for a language assessment.
+To maintain an equal distribution of language in a dual language classroom, applicants who indicate they have proficiency in the target language will be eligible for a language assessment.
 Once an application has been submitted indicating knowledge of the target language, you will be asked to make an appointment to be assessed or will be contacted to schedule a time with an assessor to evaluate your child's level of proficiency.
+It is highly recommended that should your child be eligible for a language assessment that you submit your application at least one month before the deadline to ensure a testing appointment time.

 11. How do I submit my application?